kenerwin88/portfolio/blog/index.md

 ---
 layout: layout.njk
-title: Page Title
+title: Blog
 ---

-# Page Title
+# Blog

-This is a placeholder for the page content.
+This is where I'll post updates about my latest projects, thoughts on software development, and anything else that comes to mind.
+Check back soon for updates!